 If Chlordiazepoxide is a Drug that is Addictive, How Is It Used to Treat Addiction?

 Benzodiazepines are often used for a short time in alcohol withdrawal to prevent seizures.
-After several days, Librium is tapered gently to zero.
-If a person takes benzodiazepine drugs for more than a week or two, addiction or Librium abuse syndrome will likely set in, requiring assistance to safely come off the benzodiazepine drug.5
+After several days, Librium should be tapered gently to zero.
+If a person takes benzodiazepine drugs for more than a week or two, addiction or Librium abuse syndrome will likely set in, requiring more careful assistance to safely come off the benzodiazepine drug.5

 Librium Withdrawal Protocol

-One rather interesting correlation can be seen where certain genetic dispositions fail to be able to clear environmental toxins, particularly neurotoxins.
-Certain poisons, like various organophosphate pesticides and heavy metals like Mercury, have the ability to bottle up in those who are genetically susceptible and cause neuronal havoc.6,7
+For example, a correlation can be seen where certain genetic dispositions fail to be able to clear environmental toxins, particularly neurotoxins.
+Certain poisons, like various organophosphate pesticides and heavy metals like mercury, have the ability to bottle up in those who are genetically susceptible and cause neuronal havoc.6,7

 There are many thousands of these toxic chemicals in our environment that create damage to our central nervous system, including the brain, hormones, organs, reproductive systems, and neurochemistry.
 Certain practices such as environmental medicine believe that lessening this toxic body burden can help the body and brain find balance.
 One key component of the Alternative to Meds Center program involves testing for and assisting in the removal of this toxic body burden.

-Benzodiazepines can be particularly problematic for some due to their severe side effects, and the length of time these can persist.
-We have developed programs to address benzodiazepine dependence in ways that can significantly ease the process, without adding more addictive drugs into the process.
+Benzodiazepines can be particularly problematic for some due to their severe side effects, and the length of time these can persist without adequate treatment.
+We have developed programs to address benzodiazepine dependence using benzodiazepine alternatives that can significantly ease the process, without adding more addictive drugs into the process.
 Each client’s situation is unique and needs the guidance of an experienced, trusted team of medical staff to develop and implement the exact strategies for the individual.

 Individualized Withdrawal Programs at Alternative to Meds Center

-Witnessing a loved one struggling through such challenges can impose significant and even emotionally painful challenges for the family.
-Deciding on inpatient care can ease the situation both for the family members and for their loved one, allowing everyone to focus more fully on recovery.
+Witnessing a loved one struggling through such challenges can impose significant and even emotionally painful challenges on the family.
+Deciding on inpatient care can ease the situation both for the family members and for their loved ones, allowing everyone to focus more fully on recovery.

 We have helped thousands of our clients to taper from medications in a safe and comfortable setting.
-Also, bridging across to the many alternative therapy choices, including educational components in the center can also reduce discomfort and accelerate healing.
-We help our clients focus on natural sustainable mental health.
+Also, bridging across the many alternative therapy choices, including educational components delivered during the program can also empower one’s confidence, reduce discomfort and accelerate healing.
+We help our clients focus on natural mental health.